-In essence, entrepreneurship is about bringing value (economic or social) by putting forward creative solutions to important problems.
-This is the final project for the course and an opportunity for students to identify a problem they feel strongly about, put forward a creative solution and ultimately pitch themselves as the right people to address this problem.
+In essence, entrepreneurship is about bringing value (economic or socia) by putting forward creative solutions to important problems.
+This assignment is an opportunity for students to identify a problem they feel strongly about, put forward a creative solution and ultimately pitch themselves as the right people to address this problem.